soapjs/soap-express/README.md

 # @soapjs/soap-express

-HTTP-focused Express.js integration for the @soapjs/soap framework with dependency injection support, authentication, and advanced routing capabilities.
+HTTP-focused Express.js integration for the @soapjs/soap framework 0.6.5+ with modern dependency injection, authentication, and advanced routing capabilities.

 ## Table of Contents